Enemy at the Gates: Plot

 Vassili Zaitsev, a replacement soldier of the Red Army, arrives east of the River Volga during the Battle of Stalingrad in 1942.
-After a dangerous trip across the river into the city, he's forced to join a human wave attack carrying only rifle cartridges.
+After a dangerous trip across the river into the city, he is forced to join a human wave attack carrying only rifle cartridges.
 He takes cover during the chaotic battle with Commissar Danilov.
-With one rifle between them, Vassili kills five German soldiers before they escape.
+With one rifle, Vassili kills five German soldiers before they escape.

 Red Army commander Nikita Khrushchev asks his subordinates how to improve morale.
-Danilov recommends inspiring rather than punishing and suggests they "make examples, but examples to follow."
-He revives the army newspaper and publishes heroic tales of Vassili's exploits.
+Danilov recommends inspiring hope rather than punishing in fear and suggests that they revive the army newspaper and publishes heroic tales of Vassili's exploits.
 Vassili is transferred to the sniper division and becomes friends with Danilov.
 Both also become romantically interested in Tania Chernova, a private in the local militia.
 In fear for her safety, Danilov has her transferred to an intelligence unit, ostensibly to make use of her German skills in translating radio intercepts.

 With Soviet snipers taking an increasing toll on the Germans, Major Erwin König is deployed to kill Vassili and crush Soviet morale.
 When the Red Army command learns of König's mission after he wipes out Vassili's sniper unit, they dispatch König's former student Koulikov to help Vassili kill him.
 König, however, outmaneuvers Koulikov and kills him, shaking Vassili's spirits.
 Danilov finds a boy, Sacha Filipov, who volunteers to act as a double agent by passing König false information about Vassili's whereabouts in exchange for food.
 Vassili sets a trap for König and manages to wound him with the help of Tania.
 During a second attempt, Vassili falls asleep, and his sniper log is stolen by a looting German soldier.
 The German command takes the log as evidence of Vassili's death and plans to send König home, but König does not believe that Vassili is dead.